 - optional: 1/4 cup diced onion and chopped cilantro, to taste

 - Mash the avocado in a large bowl.
 I like to leave a few large chunks because I prefer chunky guacamole.
 Fold in the mango, tomato, and jalapeño until combined.
 Squeeze the lime juice on top and stir until combined.
 Salt to taste.
 We usually add 1/8 teaspoon of salt.

 - Serve immediately with tortilla chips.

-- Make ahead tip: All of the guacamole fixings can be prepared in advance.
+- Make Ahead Instructions: All of the guacamole fixings can be prepared in advance.
 Combine all of the ingredients (except for the avocado) in an airtight container and keep it in the refrigerator for up to 1 day.
 Then, mash up your avocados and fold the fixings in.

-- Add more/less chopped jalapeño, depending how spicy you like your guacamole.
+- Jalapeño Pepper: Add more/less chopped jalapeño, depending how spicy you like your guacamole.